bc0la/yonk/README.md

 Flags:

-  -a, --allowlist string   Comma-separated IPs or file with IPs
+  -a, --allowlist   Comma-separated IPs or file with IPs

-  -h, --help               help for myserver
+  -h, --help               help for yonk

   -p, --port string        Port to listen on (default "8080")